 - Offering PRT training in your practice means your vacancy will be attractive to a wider pool of graduates;

-- PRT Trainers receive training through our regular Training the Trainers telephone sessions and an annual Trainers Forum held on the day of our free Summer Conference.
+- PRT Trainers receive training through online learning, our regular Training the Trainers telephone sessions and an annual Trainers Forum held on the day of our free Summer Conference.
 GCC CPD hours can be claimed for all of these activities;

 - The regular clinical discussions you have with your candidate/s also count as CPD, if appropriately documented, and constitute ‘learning with others’;